-An award-winning conductor known for his engaging presence and advocacy for arts education, Dr. Antoine T. Clark is the founding artistic and music director of the McConnell Arts Center Chamber Orchestra.
-A supporter of new music and interdisciplinary artistic collaborations, Dr. Clark regularly commissions new works and engages artists from various practices to create dynamic programming that inspires, fosters music education, and establishes relationships between artists and communities.
+An award-winning conductor known for his engaging presence and advocacy for arts education, Antoine T. Clark is the assistant conductor of the Chicago Sinfonietta and is the founding artistic and music director of the McConnell Arts Center Chamber Orchestra.
+A supporter of new music and interdisciplinary artistic collaborations, Mr. Clark regularly commissions new works and engages artists from various practices to create dynamic programming that inspires, fosters music education, and establishes relationships between artists and communities.

-Engagements during the 2018-19 season included conducting the Colour of Music Festival Chamber Orchestra, the Charleston Gospel Choir and Orchestra, and the Charleston Symphony Orchestra.
-During the summer of 2019, Dr. Clark attended conducting competitions at the New York Conducting Workshop and the Smoky Mountain International Conducting Institute and served as assistant conductor at the Gateways Music Festival in association with the Eastman School of Music.
+Mr. Clark has guest conducted the Colour of Music Festival Chamber Orchestra, the Charleston Gospel Choir and Orchestra, the Charleston Symphony Orchestra, and the Fort Wayne Philharmonic.
+He recently competed in the New York Conducting Workshop and the Smoky Mountain International Conducting Institute and served as assistant conductor at the Gateways Music Festival in association with the Eastman School of Music from 2017-2019.

-Committed to inspiring and nurturing the next generation of musicians, Dr. Clark has taught students ranging from young beginners through college music majors.
-He is currently Philharmonia conductor and music director with the Northern Ohio Youth Orchestra, music director of the Ohio Wesleyan University Chamber Orchestra, music director of the Northern Ohio University Symphony Orchestra and adjunct instructor of woodwinds at Kenyon College.
-Previously, Dr. Clark served on the faculties of Denison University, Wayne State College and Randolph College.
+Committed to inspiring and nurturing the next generation of musicians, Mr. Clark has taught students ranging from young beginners through college music majors.
+He is currently the conductor and music director of the Northern Ohio Youth Orchestra’s Philharmonia Orchestra, music director of the Ohio Wesleyan University Chamber Orchestra, music director of the Northern Ohio University Symphony Orchestra, and adjunct instructor of woodwinds at Kenyon College.
+Previously, Mr. Clark served as a faculty member at Denison University, Wayne State College, and Randolph College.

-Some of the world’s most noted conductors have mentored Dr. Clark; these include Mei-Ann Chen, Markand Thakar, Michael Jinbo, Mark Gibson, Neil Varon, John Farrer, Toshiyuki Shimada and Marshall Haddock.
-Dr. Clark earned the Master of Music degree in orchestral conducting and the Doctor of Musical Arts degree in clarinet performance from the Ohio State University.
+Some of the world’s most noted conductors have mentored Mr. Clark; these include Mei-Ann Chen, Markand Thakar, Michael Jinbo, Mark Gibson, Neil Varon, John Farrer, Toshiyuki Shimada, and Marshall Haddock.
+Mr. Clark earned the Master of Music degree in orchestral conducting and the Doctor of Musical Arts degree in clarinet performance from the Ohio State University.
 He also holds the Master of Music degree in clarinet performance from the University of Cincinnati-College Conservatory of Music, and the Bachelor of Music degree in Music Education from Virginia Commonwealth University.
-He participated in the Cabrillo Contemporary Festival of Music, Monteux School and Music Festival and is currently a Project Inclusion Conducting Freeman Fellow with the Chicago Sinfonietta.
+He participated in the Cabrillo Contemporary Festival of Music and the Monteux School and Music Festival.